 Since none of us have endless amounts of time I will keep my comments here brief and focused on the process related aspects of the RSA document.

 1. Perceived rising complexity of challenges is not only an important topic today but it is one that the emerging practice community has been focused on for some time.
 By 2017 numerous perspectives existed around how best to rethink designerly methods in the context of rising complexity and not all of them focused on the rather idealized integration of what was often being depicted as systems thinking.
 In part that was because for some in the emerging practice community, key aspects of systems thinking were/are already inside, not “design thinking” but rather strategic design.
 There is little reflection of this context or what it took to move away from the assumption-boxed methods of conventional design thinking in this report.
 Nor is there any recognition in the document that systems thinking has been around for decades and has, on its own, largely failed to catch fire among organizational leaders.
-From a journalistic perspective, some realistic, less out-to-lunch, broader context stage setting would have been helpful to many arriving readers.
+From a journalistic perspective, some realistic, broader context stage setting would have been helpful to many arriving readers.